MarcoPalomo/OC-fullStack-Activity/README.md

   inStock: { type: Boolean, required: true }
 })
 ```

+It will gives you an animal type !

 ## Required endpoints ##
 The frontend app requires the following endpoints with the correct behavior for all tests to pass:
 * GET `/api/products`